Translating Terrorism in Bangladesh

 The Champion of the Earth makes Bangladeshi community abroad happy.
 Now what?

-To celebrate the event, supporters of Sheikh Hasina in USA have advertised their happiness in the local Bangla newspapers, displayed on posters, distributed in flyers, aired on TVs, conveyed by statements, and finally gave the Prime Minister a public reception in New York while she was in the city to attend 70th General Secretariat meeting of United Nations.
+To celebrate the event, supporters of Sheikh Hasina in the USA have advertised their happiness in the local Bangla newspapers, displayed on posters, distributed in flyers, aired on TVs, conveyed by statements, and finally gave the Prime Minister a public reception in New York while she was in the city to attend 70th General Secretariat meeting of United Nations.

 Sheikh Hasina with Bangladeshi community in New York

-Now what for Bangladeshi community abroad?
+Now, what for the Bangladeshi community abroad?

 Bangladeshis abroad expressing solidarity with Bangladeshi Bloggers in Brooklyn NY